Anatomical Donations

 Why Should I Consider an Anatomical Donation?

 Many people view the donation of their body to medical education as a way of continuing to serve the community and humanity even after their passing.
 Others see it as a way of relieving their surviving family members of the financial burden of funeral and burial costs.
 Whatever the personal motivation, each year a number of generous individuals bestow a gift on the students of Idaho State University.
 The benefits of their donation extend far beyond those select students, who have the privilege of intimately exploring the marvelous machine that is the human body.
 Through this experience and education, those students go on to become health professionals -- doctors, dentists, nurses, physical therapists, physician assistants, etc. They, in turn, will give of themselves to provide health care for countless others.
-Recognizing the selfless gift of anatomical donation makes them more committed to likewise make a meaningful and caring contribution to their communities.
+Recognizing the selfless gift of anatomical donation makes them more committed to likewise making a meaningful and caring contribution to their communities.

 What Assurances do Families Have Regarding the Treatment of the Remains?

-The sacrifice of family members, their willingness to share their loved ones with others at a time of separation and loss, is keenly felt and gratefully acknowledged by the staff and students.
+The sacrifice of family members, and their willingness to share their loved ones with others at a time of separation and loss, is keenly felt and gratefully acknowledged by the staff and students.
 The anatomy suite is a safe and secure environment.
-Students behave professionally, discreetly, respectfully and gently towards the donors with whom they share this singular experience.
+Students behave professionally, discreetly, respectfully, and gently towards the donors with whom they share this singular experience.

 Can I Make a Monetary Donation to the Program?

 Yes, in lieu of funeral and burial costs, donors may wish to make a monetary donation.
 The Anatomical Donation Program operates through Idaho State University.
-Therefore, your contribution supports Idaho’s health professions education and allows for enhancements of the anatomical program.
+Therefore, your contribution supports Idaho’s health professions education and allows for enhancements to the anatomical program.
 Checks should be made payable to ISU Foundation and mailed to Idaho State University Foundation, 921 S. 8th Ave, Stop 8050, Pocatello, ID 83209-8050, or make a donation online at my.isu.edu/give.

 For More Information